bit02/selectorhangman/README.md

 cd stress
 ```

-Run Kafka (Assuming you are running on Mac, and you have alre
+Run Kafka (Assuming you are running on Mac, and you have already installed Apache Kafka).